MissBendy/Media-Corruption-Scripts/README.md

 Python scripts to scan Audio and Video files to detect corruption on media. <br />
 Corrupted file details are saved to a CSV file for easy review.

-Run Setup to download dependencies, create virtual python enviroment and required terminal script to run the program.
+Run Setup to download dependencies, create virtual python environment and required terminal script to run the program.

 Scripts only support Python 3.10 through 3.13.